Click on a question. Get an answer.

 We don't necessarily ship salami with ice packs.
 It's OK, the salami is totally safe.
 It's cured so it's healthy and happy at warm temperatures.
 To prolong its life at home keep it refrigerated.
 But hours or even days at warmer temperatures won't harm it a bit.

 We do not wholesale products we do not make.
 We'd be happy to help you find a source for them, however.
 Email us or ring 888.636.8162 or text 734.436.2006 and we'll do our best.

 If you're interested in what we do make we'd love to talk.
 Visit any of our wholesale business websites to learn more.

 Zingerman's Candy Manufactory

-Old fashioned candy bars.
+Old fashioned candy bars and confections.